Interpretable, multi-dimensional Evaluation Framework for Causal Discovery from observational i.i.d. Data

-GOLEM, NoCurl, DAGMA and NoTears-\ac{MLP} produce a weighted adjacency matrix, the weights in which are pruned with the pre-defined threshold of 0.3.
-We suspect that the increased variation in the variables of the observational datasets with increasing beta upper limit results in most of the cases into higher spread of the estimated coefficients in the continuous adjacency matrices.
-However, the post-processing step of the models in Figure \ref{fig:Scale_Interactions}e) does not take into account that the higher the variance of the estimated beta weights is, the more likely it would be that more of the predicted betas in absolute magnitude exceed the pre-defined pruning threshold of 0.3.
+GOLEM, NoCurl, DAGMA and NoTears-\ac{MLP} produce a weighted adjacency matrix, the weights of which are pruned with the pre-defined threshold of 0.3.
+We suspect that the increased variation in the variables of the observational datasets with increasing beta upper limit results in most cases in a higher spread of the estimated coefficients in the continuous adjacency matrices.
+However, the post-processing step of the models in Figure \ref{fig:Scale_Interactions}e) applies a static threshold, that is not designed to adapt to statistical characteristics of the datasets.
+Thus, the pruning phase does not take into account that the higher the variance of the estimated beta weights is, the more likely it would be that more of the predicted betas in absolute magnitude exceed the pre-defined pruning threshold of 0.3.
 Since standardizing the observed dataset brings all variables to a common range, data re-scaling minimizes the negative impact of increasing causal strength on \ac{DOS}, as shown in Figure \ref{fig:Scale_Interactions}f).
 For more details on the counter-intuitive connection between increasing beta upper limit and decreasing \ac{DOS} on average we refer the reader to Appendix \ref{sec:Appendix5}.\\